danilopezmella/pestd3code/README.md

 ## Requirements

 - **Visual Studio Code:** Version 1.95.0 or later.
+- **Pestcheck:** Ensure you have Pestcheck installed to use the new diagnostics features.

 ## Installation

 1. Install the extension from the Visual Studio Code Marketplace or download the .vsix file.
-2. Open a workspace containing .pst or .pest files.
+2. Open a workspace containing .pst files.
 3. Use folding to collapse or expand individual sections of the file for easier navigation and organization.
 4. Hover over any PEST **Control data**, **Singular value decomposition**, **Parameter Groups**, **Parameter Data**, **Observation Groups**, **Observation Data** and **PEST++** sections to see detailed information.
 5. Click on file paths in the **Model Input/Output** and **Model Command Line** sections to open them in your default editor.
 If the file does not exist, you will be notified.